nus-cs2103-AY2324S1/tp/docs/team/sk2001git.md

 # Project: JABPRO

 ## Overview
 JABPro aims to solve the problem of HR managers having to manage and sort through tons of job applications.
 The problem that we have identified included:
 1. Visual Noise and Clutter (Through the use of Excel or other programmes where rows of data are displayed)
 2. Lack of a way to easily compare candidates (Having to manually compare rows of data or need to search up statistical formulas)

-These are the two problems I have seeked to tackle in this TP project.
 The features that I have implemented to tackle these problems are:
 1. `view` command to view a candidate's details in a separate panel (to reduce visual noise and clutter) whereby the candidate's details are displayed in full in a very organised and formatted manner.
 This creates a very clean and organised view for the user to easily read and process the information stored for the viewed person.
 2. `filter` command to filter candidates based on statistical metrics and values.
 Whereby the user can filter and display candidates whose value is greater than or equal to the specified value for the specified statistic metric.
 This allows the user to easily compare candidates based on their performance for a particular tag.
 We use tag as a way to tag assessments that the candidate has taken.
 This allows the user to easily compare candidates based on their performance for a particular assessment.

-In order to implement filter, there was a need to implement summary statistics.
-This is because the filter command relies on the summary statistics to filter candidates based on their performance for a particular assessment.
-Additionally, we needed to implement additional parameters to `edit` command to allow the user to edit the score of a candidate for a particular assessment.
-This is because the summary statistics relies on the score of the candidate for a particular assessment to calculate the summary statistics.

-Thereby additional enhancement that I have implemented to support filter are:
+Thereby additional enhancement that I have implemented to support filter to support `Score` and `ScoreList` are:
 1. Overloading the current `edit` command to edit the score of a candidate for a particular assessment.
 2. Summary Statistic

 ## Summary of Contributions
 **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=sk2001git&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=sk2001git&tabRepo=AY2324S1-CS2103T-W09-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 **Enhancement implemented**:
-* Remark command
-* Edit command (For scores)
-* Filter command
-* View command
-* Person (ScoreList, Remark)
-* Score
+* `remark`, `edit`(for scores portion) , `filter`, `view` command and features
+* `Score`, `ScoreList`, `Remark` and its relevant storing and parsing of data
-* Summary Statistic
+* Summary Statistic implementation
 * UI for View Panel and Summary statistic panel
-* Storage saving for Score, ScoreList, Remark

 **Contribution to the UG**: